b-fg/postproc/README.md

 - ``calc.py``: module containing functions to compute flow field operations such as derivatives, averages, decompositions and vorticity vector calculation.

 - ``io.py``: functions related to import binary data from Fortran simulations.
 Imports 2D or 3D flow fields with a specified number of components.
-It Also imports text files written in columns with the ``unpack*`` functions.
+It also imports text files written in columns with the ``unpack*`` functions.

-- ``plotter.py``: module equipped with subroutines to many different type of plots according to the input data.
-From 2D contours to CL-t graphs and turbulent kinetic energy plots.
+- ``plotter.py``: module equipped with subroutines to generate many different type of plots according to the input data.
+From 2D contours to CL-t graphs and turbulent kinetic energy plots, Lumley's triagle plot and more.

-- ``anisotropy_tensor.py``: calculate the Reynolds stresses normalized anisotropy tensor from the Reynolds stresses tensor and its invariants.
+- ``anisotropy_tensor.py``: functions to compute the Reynolds stresses normalized anisotropy tensor from the Reynolds stresses tensor and its invariants.

+- ``frequency_spectra.py``: module to compute the frequency spectra of a temporal signal.

-- ``temporal_spectra.py``: module to compute the temporal spectra of a certain quantity.
+- ``wavenumber_spectra.py``: module to compute the wavenumber spectra of a spatial vector or scalar field.

 ### Installation